KevinDCarlson/plato/README.md

 # plato
-Some platonic solids for Asymptote
+Some Asymptote animations and interactives for group theory.
+Mainly about Platonic solids.

 solids.asy includes constructors for the Platonic solids and a function for animating their rotations. animation2.asy is a slight modification of the built-in animation.asy that allows better control over timing of the output gif.